 Factor Assessment (including possible mitigating measures) Environmental quality Development would result in increased sewage pollution of the River Coln and areas downstream following heavy rainfall unless the capacity of the main sewage system is increased or, alternatively, an independent sewage system is installed.
 Potential detrimental noise impact from the adjacent industrial area.
 Biodiversity The site is surrounded by mature hedgerows/trees and adjacent to the old railway embankment which is rich in hedgerow birds, rabbits and insects.
-There is also potential impact on SSSIs downstream due to sewage system capacity issue and water run off issues from an industrial site.
+Key Wildlife Site 60m to the south.
+There is also potential impact on SSSIs downstream due to sewage system capacity issue (as for all sites in Fairford) and water run off issues from an industrial site.
 Flood Risks (all types) The southern end of the site is shown as having ground water flood risk on the ESI map.
 There also potential issues of increased surface water run-off into the industrial area and Lake 104 from development.
 To avoid increasing risk of sewer flooding, improvements are required to the town's foul drainage system before any further significant housing developments are permitted to connect to it.
 Traffic Access may be possible through the existing industrial estate to the East of the site, but this is restricted due to present industrial activity and road width.
+Concerns expressed about capacity of alternative access via existing Bovis estate on increasingly busy stretch of road with multiple junctions in close proximity.
 Listed Buildings/Scheduled Monuments None on site.
 Conservation Area N/A. Views/Visual Impact Views from the adjacent housing development would no longer be onto green land.
 Rural Character The site is bordered on the North and West by the new Keble Fields housing development, the industrial area to the East and the old railway embankment to the South.
 Land resources The site is presently fallow arable farmland with half being Grade 3a quality.
 Open/Green Space Considerations There is currently no public access to the site, but development would clearly affect its open nature.
-Public Rights of Way None on site of adjacent.
+Public Rights of Way None on site of or adjacent.
 Amenity Potential The present amenity value is its rural character but in the longer term the site could be used for expansion of the London Road industrial area.
 Community The site is far away from any local amenities such as the town centre, schools, surgery.
 School access The distance to Farmor's secondary school is 1840m and 1540m to the primary school.
 Access to both schools would require using, and crossing the busy A417.
 Health access The surgery is 1260m from the site.
 Distance to Town Centre The town centre is 1550m from the site.
 Employment access Close employment access to the London Road industrial area (870m via roads).
 Future development for light industrial/business or mixed use would increase employment opportunities for the town Infrastructure Potential development with employment opportunities

-SHLAA (Addendum November 2105)- Constraints include the site presently being arable farmland (50% 3a quality); noise impact; environmental setting; sewage/drainage issues and access.
+SHLAA (Addendum November 2015) - Constraints include the site presently being arable farmland (50% 3a quality); noise impact; environmental setting; sewage/drainage issues and access.